 Exhibition space is priced as follows - $350 for a single space (15’ x 25’), $200 for each additional contiguous space.
 A limited number of $225 table only space (10’ x 10’) will be provided.
 Early registrants will receive 2 free lunch tickets with a full booth purchase!
 Early registration cost for additional buffet lunch is $15each, ($20 at the door)

 Please click here for Vendor Letter and Registration Form.

-We look forward to seeing you on May 21st,
+We look forward to seeing you on May 21st, rain or shine.

 2013 Annual Membership Meeting and Awards Dinner